Skip to content

 2. main takes a peripherals argument.
 This is an instance of the Peripherals struct that allows you to create devices and interact with hardware.
 You can read more about that here.

 3. main is annotated with #[vexide::main].
-This is actually a macro that sets up the real program entry.
-Behind the scenes, it starts up vexide’s async executor and handles the startup process before running your code.
+This is a special attribute macro that sets up the real program entrypoint.
+Behind the scenes, it performs some lowlevel startup and sets up vexide’s async executor running your code.